 BULD vs. ARMH

 BULD (Pacer BlueStar Engineering the Future ETF) and ARMH (Arm Holdings PLC ADRhedged ETF) are both Technology Equities funds.
 BULD is passively managed, while ARMH is actively managed.
-At a correlation of -0.20, they often move in opposite directions.
+A 0.62 correlation means they provide meaningful diversification when combined.
 BULD charges 0.60%/yr vs 0.19%/yr for ARMH.

 Performance